 Rumination and anxiety are really two sides of the same coin.
 While rumination is all about overthinking the past, anxiety is all about overthinking the future.

-It’s no surprise that obsessing over an ex leads to idiotic and unattractive behaviors like spamming your ex’s phone, professing your unyielding love, or begging them to give you another shot while they want nothing to do with you.
-You can probably guess that those things don’t lead to a swift reconciliation.
+It’s no surprise that being unable to forget your ex leads to idiotic and needy behaviors like spamming their phone, professing your unyielding love ten too many times, or begging them to give you another shot while they want nothing to do with you.
+You can probably guess that those things don’t help you recover.

-Sure, the main reason why you’re thinking about your ex is because you at some point loved them, and they mean a lot to you.
+Sure, the main reason why you can’t forget about your ex is because you at some point loved them, and they mean a lot to you.
 Perhaps, you still love them and even want another chance with them, or you at least miss them.

-Nonetheless, those are only surface reasons for your rumination.
-We can go way deeper.
-The underlying reason you’re ruminating is because through that rumination, you’re meeting a specific set of emotional needs that then make you feel better about yourself.
+Nonetheless, those are only surface reasons for why you can’t forget about them.
+The underlying ones are that through your rumination, you’re meeting a specific set of emotional needs that make you feel better about yourself.

 When you break up with someone, you can’t do much.
 Especially if your ex doesn’t want you back.
 So, you start to feel helpless, perhaps even hopeless.

 And because helplessness is such a discomforting feeling, you run into the hands of rumination to alleviate it and make you feel as if you’re in control again — while in reality, you’re not.
 You just feel that you are.

 2. The Need For Closure And Certainty

 It’s only natural to want closure and the ability to predict what will happen in the future after a breakup.
 And rumination helps you with that by making it easy to delude yourself.

 But here’s the deal: Getting closure from someone else is impossible.
 The only way to get it is to find it within yourself.
 And predicting what the future will bring is… well, it’s equally impossible.
 The only thing you can know for sure is that you can never know what the future will bring.